FAAN Tennis Club boss calls for facility upgrade - Vanguard News

 Agunbiade later appealed to all tiers of governments to inculcate flexible sporting activities into the primary and secondary schools’ curricular.

-Christian Olanrewaju, a 13-year-old girl, lauded the organizers for molding raw tennis talents in the state.
+Christian Olanrewaju, a 13-year-old girl, lauded the organizers for moulding raw tennis talents in the state.

 The Winner of under-14, boys’ tournament; Taofeek Mogaji thanked the organizers and promised to do more in subsequent tournaments.